Axiean/devotel-assessment/README.md

 cp .env.example .env.development
 ```

+For production deployments, it is best practice to use a separate configuration file.
+You should create a `.env.production` file in the project root.

+When you run npm run start:prod, the application will automatically load variables from this `.env.production` file.
+This allows you to use different, more secure database credentials and other settings for your live environment.

 2. Edit the `.env.development` file:
    Open the newly created `.env.development` file and fill in your database credentials.